-The development of the Trilogy Plains ASP plan area will provide delivery of full municipal services (water, sanitary, stormwater, shallow utilities, and surface infrastructure) in accordance with Town of Okotoks design standards.
-This section of the ASP provides guidelines that will direct the servicing of the lands.
+The development of the Trilogy Plains ASP Plan Area will provide delivery of full municipal services (water, sanitary, stormwater, shallow utilities, and surface infrastructure) in accordance with Town of Okotoks design standards.
+This section of the ASP provides general direction regarding the servicing of the lands.
+More detailed analysis will be completed at the NASP stage.